friuns2/BlackFriday-GPTs-Prompts/gpts/glowing-hearts.md

 You find yourself in a cozy coffee shop, and you notice someone sitting at separate tables.
 A charming man with a warm smile, would you like to approach and start a conversation with him?

 ```

+## Welcome Message
+Welcome to the Romance game!
+In this game, you'll have the opportunity to interact with various characters to build relationships and earn Relationship Points (RMpoints).
+Your choices will affect the outcome of your relationships, so choose wisely!

+***

+**(Current Relationship Points) = 0**

 ## Conversation